The Penitent (play): Production

-The Penitent opened for its first previews off-Broadway on February 8, 2017 with its premiere planned to take place at the end of February at the Atlantic Theater Company in downtown New York.
+The Penitent opened for its first previews off-Broadway on February 8, 2017, with its premiere planned to take place at the end of February at the Atlantic Theater Company in downtown New York.
 The play follows Mamet's previous play titled China Doll which, though making a profit for its producers, closed on Broadway in early 2016 without fanfare.
 The Penitent was directed by artistic director Neil Pepe at the Atlantic Theater Company.

-February 27, 2017 marks the opening of the play in its limited run scheduled to end on March 19, 2017 at the Linda Gross Theater in New York.
+February 27, 2017, marked the opening of the play in its limited run scheduled to end on March 19, 2017, at the Linda Gross Theater in New York.